Best Kitchen Layout Ideas, Including Pros and Cons

 Pros

-• Designed for space efficiency
+• Designed for space efficiency and kitchen workflow

 • Provide smooth traffic flow